RHIT-CSSE/csse304/syllabus.md

 # CSSE 304 Syllabus

-# Course Topics
+# About this Course

-## RHIT Catalog Course Description

-Syntax and semantics of programming languages.
-Grammars, parsing, data types, control flow, parameter passing, run-time storage management, binding times, functional programming and procedural abstraction, syntactic extensions, continuations, language design and evaluation.
-Students will explore several language features by writing an interpreter that implements them.

-## Instructor commentary

 This course presents an implementation approach to the study of programming language concepts.
 Rather than looking at several programming language features "from the outside" (only a user's perspective) We will instead get an inside view by implementing many of the features ourselves, *via* a series of interpreters (the languages will mostly be subsets of Racket).
 We will use the Racket programming language to provide a laboratory environment in which to write the interpreters and to illustrate various programming paradigms and concepts.

+## Course Engagement Policy

 Learning in this course is not a spectator sport.
 You must engage with all of the class materials and during class.
 You should start working on the homework assignments early.
+You will learn something significant during each class session.
+As such, attendance is mandatory and will be verified.
+Please be aware that anyone who misses eight class sessions, whether excused or not will receive an F in the course.
+For additional information, please see: https://catalog.rose-hulman.edu/rules-procedures/attendance/

+## RHIT Catalog Course Description

+Syntax and semantics of programming languages.
+Grammars, parsing, data types, control flow, parameter passing, run-time storage management, binding times, functional programming and procedural abstraction, syntactic extensions, continuations, language design and evaluation.
+Students will explore several language features by writing an interpreter that implements them.

+## Course Outcomes

+Course Outcomes

+1. Design, implement, debug and test complex programs in a functional programming language.
+2. Design, implement, debug and test a complex interpreter.
+3. Explain the process of interpreting a program, in part by drawing “environments and closures diagrams” that show what happens during their execution.
+4. Demonstrate (through implementation) an understanding of the relationship between syntax specification and the implementation of corresponding semantics.
+5. Explain (and in most cases use in code):
+   * First-class procedures
+   * BNF Syntax specification and related language properties
+   * The relationship between syntax and semantics
+   * The use of Environments and Closures
+   * Static vs. Dynamic typing and binding
+   * The differences between how macros and procedures work.
+   * Abstraction (data and procedural)
+   * Continuations as a basis for control flow

 # Texts (all are online and free)